Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Some connection types may not be available in your area, but Trustpower will let you know what you can get when you enter your address.

-- While Trustpower indicates an expected speed for your broadband plan, you may experience different speeds depending on things like your computer, wiring condition, environmental factors and how many people are using the service at the same time.
+- While Trustpower indicates the estimated industry average peak time speeds for your broadband plan, you may experience different speeds depending on things like your computer, wiring condition, environmental factors and how many people are using the service at the same time.

 - Power and gas prices are quoted on the Plan Builder, but your actual prices may differ from what is shown.